 Alcohol consumption is back in the press again this week.

 With the prevalent view supporting moderate alcohol consumption as part of a healthy lifestyle, and government advice that drinking moderately is fine as part of a healthy lifestyle, and with newspapers regularly running headlines that moderate alcohol consumption is good for you, now it seems they are finding errors in the research that has led to these conclusions.

 It seems that many of the people showing up in studies as “non-drinkers” are older folks who were drinkers for many years, but quit due to health problems, doctors orders, or because they went on to medications that are not compatible with alcohol consumption.
 Suddenly, we see a major skew in the data.
-Many of the non-drinkers are non-drinkers because they are unwell – hardly a promotional advertisement for the health benefits of moderate drinking!
+Many of the non-drinkers are non-drinkers because they are unwell – hardly a promotional advertisement for the health benefits of non-drinking!

 Government guidelines in the UK cap the “healthy limit” for drinking at around six glasses of wine per week – that’s less than one drink per day.
 Personally, I would recommend you cap your healthy limit at less than that.
 If you like to have a drink every week, keep it to just three or four glasses of wine.

 What might that look like?
 Well, that might be three drinks once per week, or it might be two drinks, twice a week.
 For the long term, that seems to me to be a ‘moderate level’, but no more.